-- State Iwilei Infrastructure Master Plan and EIS - Samuel Mahelona Memorial Hospital Master Plan Update and EIS - New Aloha Stadium Entertainment District Project - HPHA Ka Lei Momi Projects, including Pu'uwai Momi Redevelopment - Pahoa Transit Hub/Pahoa Library Co-Location Study - Kailua-Kona Transit Hub/State Civic Center Project
+State Iwilei Infrastructure Master Plan and EIS Samuel Mahelona Memorial Hospital Master Plan Update and EIS

+DLNR East Kapolei TOD Master Plan and EIS

+New Aloha Stadium Entertainment District Project

+HPHA Ka Lei Momi Projects, including Pu'uwai Momi Redevelopment

+Pahoa Transit Hub/Pahoa Library Co-Location Study

+Kailua-Kona Transit Hub/State Civic Center Project

-County of Kaua'i Lihue Civic Center Redevelopment Feasibility Study
+Lihue Civic Center Redevelopment Feasibility Study

 Maui Wildfires Recovery.
 In response to the devastating wildfires in Maui, OPSD's TOD staff will be assisting with the Community Planning Recovery Support Function.
-While the parameters of the support are still being determined, it is likely that it will be linked to the TOD CIP West Maui TOD Community Corridor planning effort.
+While the parameters of the support are still being determined, it is likely that it will be linked to the TOD CIP West Maui Community Corridor effort.

-East Kapolei TOD Infrastructure Planning Implementation Master Plan.
+East Kapolei Infrastructure Implementation Master Plan.
 OPSD, HCDA and partner agencies will identify public and private backbone infrastructure improvements required to support the full build-out of TOD in the East Kapolei area.
 The project will include recommendations for funding and delivery of the needed infrastructure.
 An RFP was issued in October 2023.
 The project is expected to start in early 2024.